Leatherwolf

-Leatherwolf is an American heavy metal band that formed in Huntington Beach, California in 1981.
+Leatherwolf is an American heavy metal band formed in Huntington Beach, California in 1981.
 They split up in 1992, but reunited in 1999.
-The group is also nicknamed the "Triple Axe Attack" for pioneering the use of a 3-guitar line-up in heavy metal.
+The group is also nicknamed the "Triple Axe Attack" for pioneering the use of a 3-guitar lineup in heavy metal.

-Currently comprising lead vocalist Keith Adamiak, guitarists Rob Math and Geoff Gayer, bassist Paul Carman, and drummer Dean Roberts, the band has released five studio albums.
-Leatherwolf has undergone many line-up changes during its existence.
+Currently comprising lead vocalist Keith Adamiak, guitarists Rob Math and Luke Man, bassist Barry Sparks, and drummer Dean Roberts, the band has released six studio albums.
+Leatherwolf has undergone many lineup changes during its existence.
 No member has been constant throughout its entire timeline but several former members have returned at differing times.
-The band continues to perform live but has not released any studio material since their 2007 album New World Asylum.
+The band continues to perform live and released a new album in 2022 titled Kill the Hunted.

 History

 Early days and first two albums (1981–1988)

-Formed in the early 1980s, a teenaged Leatherwolf emerged on the Southern California scene sharing bills with fellow OC metal acts such as Metallica, Witch, and Slayer at venues like the Woodstock and Radio City.
+Formed in the early 1980s, a teenaged Leatherwolf emerged on the Southern California scene sharing bills with fellow L.A and O.C. metal acts such as Metallica, Witch, and Slayer at venues like the Woodstock and Radio City.

+Witch drummer Punky Peru (Perry Boyer) was part of the first Leatherwolf line-up in 1981 along with bassist Jerome Sevron (Jammin' Gyro), Scott Moore and Geoff Gayer on guitars and vocalist Carl Detkin.
+This line-up was very short-lived and already the same year Matt Hurich joined on bass, Dean Roberts on drums, and Carey Howe on guitar.
+By their 1983 demo, also vocalist Detkin was replaced by Michael Oliveri leaving Gayer as the only original member when the band was signed.

 Leatherwolf quickly caught the attention of Enigma Records affiliated indie label, Tropical Records, who financed the band's eponymous 1984 five-song EP, produced by Randy Burns.
 Germany's Steamhammer/SPV label released the EP, upgraded to a full-fledged album, in 1985, titled Leatherwolf, while Heavy Metal America, who had the rights for Great Britain, issued it as Endangered Species, so named after one of the songs on the album.

 In 1986, Matt Hurich left to join the band Stryper and was replaced by Paul Carman, formerly of Black Sheep.
 The band signed a new major label record deal with Island Records, and released the confusingly titled, Kevin Beamish produced Leatherwolf in 1987.
 A video for the first single, "The Calling," was shown on MTV.
 It was followed up with another single, "Cry Out", featuring a cover of Creedence Clearwater Revival's "Bad Moon Rising" on the B-side.